alpiepho/coursera_go_classes/alpiepho/Course3/week2/Quiz.md

 I only.

-I and II, NOT III
+X - I and II, NOT III

 II and III, NOT I